DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Introduction

+In CV, deep CNNs and their variants extract and classify features efficiently, surpassing traditional methods in detection and segmentation \cite{ResNet, A survey of convolutional neural networks, A survey of visual transformers}.
+In NLP, deep language models learn grammar, semantics, and context, excelling in translation and generation \cite{Transformer, GPT-3, Attention in natural language processing}.
+In multimodal VQA, fused visual-linguistic representations enable joint reasoning to answer natural-language questions about images \cite{VQA}.
+Large Language Models (LLMs), with massive parameters and data, now dominate deep learning by delivering unified, high-performance NLP solutions and driving AI toward generality.
+Yet recent studies \cite{ LLM2, LLM3, LLM4} consistently show that LLMs encounter clear bottlenecks in abstract reasoning tasks that demand concept understanding, logical reasoning, and strategy formation, which are core hallmarks of human intelligence and key yardsticks for model capability.
+These shortcomings reveal current limits in tackling complex cognition and underscore the critical need to boost LLMs' abstract reasoning capacity for stronger, more general artificial intelligence.

-Based on the above, this paper centers on the issue of improving the abstract reasoning ability of deep learning models.
-It explores effective model architecture design, training strategy optimization, and data augmentation methods, which aim to offer theoretical and practical support for breaking through the performance bottlenecks of existing models in abstract reasoning tasks and promoting the application and expansion of deep learning technology in a broader range of cognitive tasks.
+This paper focuses on enhancing deep learning's abstract reasoning ability through effective model architecture design, training strategy optimization, and data augmentation methods that aim to provide both theory and practice to break current bottlenecks and extend deep learning to a broader perspective and cognitive tasks.